grannycart/subworld-shortstory1/second-version_rev2.md

 A discernible second tick suddenly appeared in her headphones, a grace note inserted softly but surely into the silent gap between the strong slices marked out by the needle bouncing on the signal strength gauge.

-"That is almost certainly the beginning of the end of it..."
-Said Hemi.
+"That is almost certainly the beginning of the end of it..." said Hemi.

 **..**
 **..**